owenmartincs/owenmartincs.github.io/README.md

 # Preliminary Website Work

-This is a dedicated space for establishing a personal portfolio.
+This is a dedicated space for crafting a personal portfolio.